Folding Style: Standard Stepped Accordion

 Subcategory: Stepped Accordions

 The Stepped Accordion Fold is a format that everyone who designs for print needs to know about.
-It’s a specialty format that comes without a lot of the usual overhead that specialty formats can carry, like die cuts and hand folding.
+It’s a creative direct mail specialty format that comes without a lot of the usual overhead that specialty formats can carry, like die cuts and hand folding.
 Yes, there are some technicalities that can put you into these categories—but in general, Stepped Accordions are just a long rectangle of paper with parallel scores.
 Oftentimes, these are rotary scored and can be folded by machine in a skilled shop.
 If they’re folded by hand, it’s usually due to the quantity you ordered, rather than the difficulty of folding the piece by machine.